Transportation of Animals

 4. Cages/secondary containers cannot be stacked during transport.
 Any exceptions must be approved by the IACUC.

-5. Animals that are on ventilated caging systems with lixits must have a water bottle placed for the time they are away from the ventilated rack.
+5. Animals that are on ventilated caging systems with limits must have a water bottle placed for the time they are away from the ventilated rack.
 Clean water bottles are available within DLAR.
 Each ventilated cage has a specific style of water bottle to use.

 6. Water bottles must be removed or inverted during transportation and returned to their original position upon arrival to the destination.
 For transport between buildings or institutions where transport takes longer than 30 minutes, animals must be provided with hydrogel, which can be obtained from DLAR.